Thenavattu: Reception

-Thenavattu released to critical failure.
-Rediff called it "silly and ridiculous" and also added "the culprit here clearly is V. V. Kathir's half-baked script that manages to destroy Jiiva's credibility.
+Pavithra Srinivasan of Rediff.com called it "silly and ridiculous" and also added "the culprit here clearly is V. V. Kathir's half-baked script that manages to destroy Jiiva's credibility.
 This flick is all aruvaal and no brains".
-Magimairajan of Kalki praised the acting of Jiiva and also praised the director for portraying transgenders in dignified manner but panned Srikanth Deva's music, Anal Arasu's stunt choreography and Ganja Karuppu's humour and felt the director who concentrated on racy dialogues should have done the same for screenplay.
-Cinesouth wrote "Director Kadir has courageously used a far fetched story line and made a film out of it".
+Magimairajan of Kalki praised the acting of Jiiva and also praised the director for portraying transgender people in dignified manner but panned Srikanth Deva's music, Anal Arasu's stunt choreography and Ganja Karuppu's humour and felt the director who concentrated on racy dialogues should have done the same for screenplay.
+Cinesouth wrote, "Director Kadir has courageously used a far fetched story line and made a film out of it".
+Bangalore Mirror wrote, "Director Kadhir seems unaware of the strides made in storytelling methods in Tamil films.
+Not only has he stuck to an age-old narrative style, but also handed over the important responsibility of composing the musical score to Srikanth Deva whose work is ear-splitting".